-PRINCIPLE A A1 THE MUSEUM HAS A SOUND LEGAL AND MANAGEMENT FRAMEWORK THAT FOLLOWS RECOGNISED MUSEUM ETHICS AND PROTOCOLS

-STANDARD A1.1 The museum is properly constituted.
+PRINCIPLE A1 THE MUSEUM HAS A SOUND LEGAL AND MANAGEMENT FRAMEWORK THAT FOLLOWS RECOGNISED MUSEUM ETHICS AND PROTOCOLS STANDARD A1.1 The museum is properly constituted.
 BENCHMARK A1.1.1 The museum operates within an appropriate legal framework.

-To be considered properly constituted, a museum needs to:

-- have its own constitution or

-- be part of a properly constituted body, such as an incorporated association, a company or a government agency (which may provide terms of reference for a museum committee) or

-- be constituted by an Act of Parliament.

-BENCHMARK A1.1.2 The body responsible for the governance of the museum is a legally constituted entity.

-For example, an incorporated body.
+TIPS To be considered properly constituted, a museum needs to: have its own constitution or be part of a properly constituted body, such as an incorporated association, a company or a government agency (which may provide terms of reference for a museum committee) or be constituted by an Act of Parliament.
+BOOKS AND ONLINE PUBLICATIONS Simpson, Collections Law, chapter 1 (2008) BENCHMARK A1.1.2 The body responsible for the governance of the museum is a legally constituted entity.
+TIPS For example, an incorporated body.
 Incorporation Acts exist in each state and territory.
 The entity is normally the legal owner of the museum's collection.

-Our Community, Code of Governance for the Australian Community Sector (2008)

-BENCHMARK A1.1.3 There is a 'wind-up clause' outlining procedures should the museum be 'wound up' or dissolved.

-The 'wind-up clause' may be in the museum's:
+BOOKS AND ONLINE PUBLICATIONS Our Community, Code of Governance for the Australian Community Sector (2008) Simpson, Collections Law, chapter 2 (2008) BENCHMARK A1.1.3 There is a 'wind-up clause' outlining procedures should the museum be 'wound up' or dissolved.
+TIPS The 'wind-up clause' may be in the museum's: constitution terms of reference collection policy.
+Museums registered as deductible gift recipients (DGRs) must include specific

-- constitution

-- terms of reference

-- collection policy.